Deltik/SignEdit/README.md

 These features no longer apply to the latest version of this plugin:

 * (`< 1.10`) Edit the line `<line>` of the targeted sign to be `<text>` with `/sign set <line> [<text>]` or (`>= 1.6`) `/sign <line> [<text>]`.
-* (`>= 1.8, < 1.10`) Before editing a sign, this plugin checks if the player is allowed to edit the sign by pretending to blank out the sign and seeing if the corresponding [SignChangeEvent](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/event/block/SignChangeEvent.html) is cancelled.
+* (`>= 1.8, < 1.10`) Before editing a sign, this plugin checks if the player is allowed to edit the sign by pretending to blank out the sign and seeing if the corresponding [`SignChangeEvent`](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/event/block/SignChangeEvent.html) is cancelled.
+* (`>= 1.10, < 1.12.2`) Players cannot edit signs that they do not have permission to edit.
+Every attempted edit is validated through a [`SignChangeEvent`](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/event/block/SignChangeEvent.html) and will not succeed if another plugin or policy cancels the `SignChangeEvent`.

 ### Supported Locales